So you discovered Taghazout? Here’s everything you need to know…

 - West Coast – Located right on the main drag and run by a nice Frenchman.
 If you make it here try the waffle salad.
 Yes, it sounds super weird, but ugh so tasty with goat cheese and beetroot.

-- L’Auberge – Right on the beach, great price and delicious falafels!
+- L’Auberge – Right on the beach, great price and really good falafels!

 - Let’s Be – Okay- this is NOT in Taghazout town but it Tamraght which is about an hour or so long walk along the beach.
 And you should absolutely, 1000% walk here every chance you get.
 The food is out of control.
 I recommend getting one of everything.
 This place has the best vegan/vegetarian options probably on the entire Moroccan coast.